Qinisfighting/sass/spec/at-rules/use.md

 * Let `rule-config` be the empty configuration.

-  * The `rule-config` opaque ID will be generated deterministically for the location it was declared at.

 * If `rule` has a `WithClause`:

   * For each `KeywordArgument` `argument` in this clause: